siyuan-note/user-guide-en_US/Use Content Block/🎨 Content Block Type_20200924101225-k254i8g.sy.md

 There are several types of container blocks:
 {: id="20200925103337-ll6kj8m"}

-* List block: can only contain list item blocks (SiYuan does not support list item blocks for the time being, that is, it cannot link a single list item), list item blocks can contain any other non-document blocks
+* List block: can only contain list item blocks (does not support list item blocks for the time being, that is, it cannot link a single list item), list item blocks can contain any other non-document blocks
 * Block reference block: can contain any non-document block
 * Super block #TODO#: can contain any non-document block
 * Document block: can contain any non-document content block